-- 1. Dial "000" (Triple Zero) in an emergency (if unsuccessful trying 000 on a mobile then try 112). - f.
-Ask for ambulance. - g.
-Give the location of where the ambulance has to go (that is, state, district or suburb, street, road, address).
-Give a cross-street reference, building or landmark. - h.
-Give the phone number you are calling from and your name.

-- i.
-Explain exactly what has happened. - j.
-Possible number of casualties (people hurt or sick). - k.
-How old the casualty is. - I. If the casualty is conscious/ breathing. - m.
+- 1. Dial "000" (Triple Zero) in an emergency (if unsuccessful trying 000 on a mobile then try 112). - 2.
+Ask for ambulance. - 3.
+Give the location of where the ambulance must go (that is, state, district or suburb, street, road, address).
+Give a cross-street reference, building or landmark. - 4.
+Give the phone number you are calling from and your name. - 5.
+Explain exactly what has happened. - 6.
+Possible number of casualties (people hurt or sick). - 7.
+How old the casualty is. - 8.
+If the casualty is conscious/ breathing. - 9.
 DO NOT hang up until the operator tells you to.

 When calling for help, the "call first" approach is recommended.
-This is because in the vast majority of cardiac arrests, the arrest is due to ventricular fibrillation, which is treatable by defibrillation.
+This is because in most cardiac arrests, the arrest is due to ventricular fibrillation, which is treatable by defibrillation.
 Outcomes of these patients have significantly improved when the time to defibrillation is short.

 In cardiac arrests occurring in children, or where the arrest is due to airway obstruction or inadequate ventilation, (e.g. submersion, drug overdose) there is a potential benefit in commencing resuscitation before calling for help.
 In these cases, the "call first call fast" approach is recommended as in the next section.
 In many situations the call for help will occur at the same time as the commencement of resuscitation.